infracost/actions/README.md

 6. Follow [the docs](https://www.infracost.io/usage-file) if you'd also like to show cost for of usage-based resources such as AWS Lambda or S3.
 The usage for these resources are fetched from CloudWatch/cloud APIs and used to calculate an estimate.

+### Troubleshooting

+#### Permissions issue

+If you receive an error when running the `infracost comment` command in your pipeline, it's probably related to `${{ github.token }}`.
+This is the default GitHub token available to actions and is used to post comments.
+The default [token permissions](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions) work fine but `pull-requests: write` is required if you need to customize these.
+If you are using SAML single sign-on, you must first [authorize the token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

 ## Examples

 The [examples](examples) directory demonstrates how these actions can be used for different projects.
-They all work by using the default Infracost CLI option that parses HCL, thus a Terraform Plan JSON is not needed.
+They all work by using the default Infracost CLI option that parses HCL, thus a Terraform plan JSON is not needed.
   - [Terraform/Terragrunt projects (single or multi)](examples/terraform-project): a repository containing one or more (e.g. mono repos) Terraform or Terragrunt projects
   - [Multi-projects using a config file](examples/multi-project-config-file): repository containing multiple Terraform projects that need different inputs, i.e. variable files or Terraform workspaces
   - [Private Terraform module](examples/private-terraform-module): a Terraform project using a private Terraform module